 However, we get all splotched up by sin.
 We eat a little bad fruit.
 Our lives bear a little bit more bad fruit.
 We taste the bitter and sour consequences.

-Still, God offers us spotless and new garment in Christ.
+Still, in perfect mercy God offers us a spotless and new garment in Christ.

 When we turn to Him and humbly ask for His forgiveness, the garments He offers are ours to wear.

 However, He doesn’t just hand them to us and expect us to know how to put them on.